-K-Star will use RealINSIGHT, a third party-developed application, for special servicing, investor reporting and asset management functions.
+K-Star uses RealINSIGHT, a third party-developed application, for special servicing, investor reporting and asset management functions.
+Since adoption, K-Star has created several customized dashboards, workflows and approval stacks specific to its policies and procedures.

 The application is hosted by the vendor via a web-based cloud environment and provides centralized workflow management and reporting capabilities.
 Concurrently, it also incorporates monthly data updates for securitized loans from a third-party external data provider.
 RealINSIGHT is integrated with a third-party securitized data provider that provides daily data feeds for all loans in transactions where the company is named special servicer, including tenant information.
 K-Star currently does not receive regular data feeds from master servicers, and its data are limited to monthly CRE Finance Council (CREFC) data files.
 The special servicing application also receives real-time Federal Emergency Management Agency (FEMA) data to show where disasters are declared to support disaster reporting and response management.